-Humorous and compelling in its telling, They Call Me Fruitcake is the true story of Reinette Senum whose search for answers about the meaning behind her wandering life leads her to the Alaskan wilderness in 1994.
-Traveling over 1,500 miles and hauling a sled weighing 160 pounds with rescued sled dog, Diamond, this 27 year-old self-made adventurer battles sub-freezing temperatures, exhaustion and the vast loneliness of the Alaskan wild.
-Ultimately, Reinette navigates her way down the frozen Yukon River becoming the first woman to cross Alaska alone, filming the entire journey for the National Geographic Explorer Journal.
+Humorous and compelling in its telling, They Call Me Fruitcake is the true story of Reinette Senum, whose search for answers about the meaning behind her wandering life leads her to the Alaskan wilderness in 1994.
+Traveling over 1,500 miles and hauling a sled weighing 160 pounds with rescued sled dog, Diamond, this 27-year-old self-made adventurer battles sub-freezing temperatures, exhaustion, and the Alaskan wild’s vast loneliness.
+Ultimately, Reinette navigates her way down the frozen Yukon River, becoming the first woman to cross Alaska alone, filming the entire journey for the National Geographic Explorer Journal

-Adopted as an infant, Reinette knew nothing of her biological roots and set out on an extreme cold-weather journey to find out what she was made of.
+Adopted as an infant, Reinette knew nothing of her biological roots and embarked on an extremely cold-weather journey to discover what she was made of.

 WHY IT’S TITLED, “THEY CALL ME FRUITCAKE”

 Two hundred miles into the journey, Reinette rescued a sled dog named Diamond (from being shot a killed), who would accompany and assist her the next 400 miles.
 However, less than halfway across Alaska, the only road Reinette knew, the frozen Yukon River, began prematurely melting below her feet.

 Reinette would have to come to grips with her reality and that she had only two choices; give up or find a different way to continue.